bokrosf/snake/docs/devlog.md

   - ```message``` class stores the subscribed recipient as a **void \*** that is the value of a **recipient<Message> \***, but it should store the pointer of the base class to find all subscriptions of the actual object.
   - In C++ when a pointer to a base class **dynamic_cast**ed to a subclass then the subclass' address maybe different from the base class'.
   - Moreover dynamic_cast is not available for **void \*** type because technically it can be converted to any type and it would always return true, but it does not have a base class with the target type.
 If the base class' address stored as **void \*** and **reinterpret_cast**ed to a subclass, then it would return the original address of the base class.
-- Improvement ideas:
-  - The pointer of the base class should be stored alongside the address of the subscribed **recipient<Message>**.
-  - The subscription must be searchable by the concrete **recipient\<message\>** type and also by the base class type.
-  - A struct or class with template specialized inheritance or storing base and reciever class pointers could be used to store data.
-Also it must implement the **==** and **!=** comparison operators for set searching.
-Maybe even a hash_code too.
-  - Subscription must call the appropriate **receive\<message\>** method on the dereferenced pointer.
-  - It should not contain runtime polymorphism if there is a direct sane way of notifying the subscribed object.
-But the runtime polymorphism in this case shouldn't cause that much of an overhead so it's also a reasonable path .

 # Collision detection
 2024-04-17